Posts

 Image

-May was decidedly wintery (median temperature 14 °C).
-Outside temperatures ranged from 5 to 24 °C, while inside we were a comfortable 19 to 24 °C. The HRV was in heating season nearly the entire month, and the split system was mostly set to heat during peak solar production (not that we had a whole lot of sun in May) for essentially the entire month.
+December was a lot like summer (median temperature 22 °C).
+Outside temperatures ranged from 14 to 39 °C, while inside we were a comfortable 20 to 24 °C. The HRV was in the cooling season and the split system was on during the solar generation period for about half the month.
+During the second half of the month we experiment with only using the A/C & HRV (not openning windows in the evening).
 Temperature from inside and outside the house as the percentage of hours in 0.5 °C bins.
 I've scaled the temperature in hope that I will be able to use the temperature range for all months.
 Methods: I have taken the 5 minutely data from the wirelessTag sensors and calculated the median temperature for each hour and determined the proportion of hours falling inside of the 20 - 25 °C target temperature (using the R functions 'aggregate' and 'hist').
 Inside includes data from the wirelessTag sensors spread across nearly every room of the house.
-Outside is the data from the wirelessTag sensors outside near the cubby
+Outside is the data from t...

 Image

-April moved into autumnal weather (median temperature 17 °C).
-Outside temperatures ranged from 9 to 31 °C, while inside we were a comfortable 19.9 to 24.9 °C. The split system was off for the entire month and the HRV was inbetween seasons.
+November was a lot like summer (median temperature 20 °C).
+Outside temperatures ranged from 13 to 38 °C, while inside we were a comfortable 19 to 25 °C. The HRV was mostly in the cooling season and the split system was on during the solar generation period for about half the month.
 Temperature from inside and outside the house as the percentage of hours in 0.5 °C bins.
 I've scaled the temperature in hope that I will be able to use the temperature range for all months.
 Methods: I have taken the 5 minutely data from the wirelessTag sensors and calculated the median temperature for each hour and determined the proportion of hours falling inside of the 20 - 25 °C target temperature (using the R functions 'aggregate' and 'hist').
 Inside includes data from the wirelessTag sensors spread across nearly every room of the house.
 Outside is the data from the wirelessTag sensors outside near the cubby house and HRV intake.
-The water wall and door data are not included.
-Energy production and consumption: 1. tota
+The water wall and door data are not included. ...